Languages of the United States: Louisiana French

-German
+German (857,000 speakers; 1.29 million including Yiddish and Pennsylvania German dialects)

-German was a widely spoken language in some of the colonies, especially Pennsylvania, where a number of German-speaking Protestants and other religious minorities settled to escape persecution in Europe.
-Another wave of settlement occurred when Germans fleeing the failure of 19th Century German revolutions emigrated to the United States.
-A large number of these German immigrants settled in the urban areas, with neighborhoods in many cities being German-speaking and numerous local German language newspapers and periodicals established.
-German farmers also took up farming around the country, including the Texas Hill Country, at this time.
+German was the 13th most common language spoken at home, according to the 2020 ACS survey.
+If German-related dialects such as Yiddish and varieties such as Pennsylvania German (Amish) are included, German ranks among the top ten languages spoken in U.S. homes.
+(The ACS lists both Yiddish and Pennsylvania German separately from German.)
+By the 18th century, German was a widely spoken language in some American colonies, especially Pennsylvania, where a number of German-speaking Protestants and other religious minorities settled to escape persecution in Europe.
+Another wave of settlement occurred when Germans fleeing the failure of 19th-century German revolutions immigrated to the United States.
+Throughout the century, a large number of these immigrants settled in urban areas, where entire neighborhoods were German-speaking and numerous local German-language newspapers and periodicals were established.
+Germans also took up farming around the country, including the Texas Hill Country, at this time.
 The language was widely spoken until the United States entered World War I.

-In the early twentieth century, German was the most widely studied foreign language in the United States, and prior to World War I, more than 6% of American schoolchildren received their primary education exclusively in German, though some of these Germans came from areas outside of Germany proper.
-Currently, more than 49 million Americans claim German ancestry, the largest self-described ethnic group in the U.S., but less than 4% of them speak a language other than English at home, according to the 2005 American Community Survey.
-The Amish speak a dialect of German known as Pennsylvania Dutch.
-One reason for this decline of German language was the perception during both World Wars that speaking the language of the enemy was unpatriotic; foreign language instruction was banned in places during the First World War.
-Unlike earlier waves, they were more concentrated in cities and integrated quickly.
-Another reason for the decline in German was the lack of first-generation immigrants, as immigration to the United States from Western Europe slowed following the World Wars.
+In the early 20th century, German was the most widely studied foreign language in the United States, and prior to World War I, more than 6% of American schoolchildren received their primary education exclusively in German, though some of these Germans came from areas outside Germany.
+Currently, more than 49 million Americans claim German ancestry, the largest self-described ethnic group in the U.S., but less than 4% of them speak a language other than English at home, according to recent American Community Surveys.
+The Amish, concentrated in the State of Pennsylvania, speak a dialect of German known as Pennsylvania Dutch; it is widely spoken in Amish communities today.

 Waves of colonial Palatines from the Rhenish Palatinate, one of the Holy Roman states, settled in the Province of New York and the Province of Pennsylvania.
 The first Palatines arrived in the late 1600s but the majority came throughout the 1700s; they were known collectively as the Palatine Dutch.
 The Pennsylvania Dutch settled other states, including Indiana and Ohio.
 For many years, the term "Palatine" meant German American.

-There is a myth (known as the Muhlenberg Vote) that German was to be the official language of the U.S., but this is inaccurate and based on a failed early attempt to have government documents translated into German.
+There is a myth (known as the Muhlenberg legend) that German was to be the official language of the U.S., but this is inaccurate and based on a failed early attempt to have government documents translated into German.
 The myth also extends to German being the second official language of Pennsylvania; however, Pennsylvania has no official language.
-Although more than 49 million Americans claim they have German ancestors, only 1.24 million Americans speak German at home.
-Many of these people are either Amish and Mennonites or Germans having newly immigrated (e.g. for professional reasons).
+Although more than 41 million Americans claim to have German ancestors, only 857,000 Americans spoke German at home in 2020.